MrPotato30/spudjs-docs/docs/package/MessagePagination.md

 For checking what are valid buttons styles, check [here](https://discord.com/developers/docs/interactions/message-components#button-object-button-styles)

-For buttons names that you can modify, they are:
+For buttons names that you can modify
-- first (requires *fastSkip* option to take effect)
-- next
-- previous
-- last (requires *fastSkip* option to take effect)

 ### replyOptions
 Options for replying to a specific message.
 Also allows you to disable pinging.